JanLines/Jan.IoC/README.md

 # Jan.IoC
-A .NET example implementation of IoC
+An example implementation of an IoC written in .NET.

+**Warning: Not for production use.**